muXxer/blue-app-iota-loader-alpine/README.md

 ## Download and Installation of the VM

-You can download the latest version of the VBoxAppliance here: [VBoxAppliance](https://github.com/muXxer/blue-app-iota-loader-alpine/releases)
+You can download the latest version of the VM here: [Releases](https://github.com/muXxer/blue-app-iota-loader-alpine/releases)

 - Open VirtualBox
 - In VirtualBox, click "File" > "Import Appliance"